iafisher/venice/docs/reference.md

 }
 ```

-Methods and fields must be declared as either `public` or `private`.
+Methods and fields may be declared as either `public` or `private`.
+If the access specifier is omitted, it defaults to `private`.

 ### Algebraic data types
 Venice supports algebraic data types (ADTs).